Mararsh/MyBox/en/README.md

 | -- | -- | --  |
 | Recognize texts in image/PDF | Windows  | Users need download data files by themselves |

+Next version will not limit platforms, and English and Chinese data files will be added into package.
+Data files download by users are useful too.

 ## Internationalized<a name="international" />
 All codes of MyBox are internationalized.
 User can switch language in time.